MidnattLantern/hidoc/README.md

 Paragraph Font: Quicksand https://fonts.google.com/specimen/Quicksand/about?query=Quicksand&stroke=Sans+Serif The "Asset" asset is borrowed from Code Institute's project Moments Grammar and spell check using Grammarly.

+Project complementary
+===
+The first "prototype" verson had to be complemented to meet certain requirements, these features were added:
+- Search feature